pradeephubgit/appsignal-docs/source/nodejs/configuration/load-order.html.md

 title: "AppSignal for Node.js load order"
 ---

-AppSignal for Node.js can be configured in a couple of different ways - through the `Appsignal` constuctor or through environment variables.
+AppSignal for Node.js can be configured in a couple of different ways - through the `Appsignal` constructor or environment variables.

-The configuration is loaded in a four step process, starting with the package defaults and ending with reading environment variables.
+The configuration is loaded in a four-step process, starting with the package defaults and ending with reading environment variables.
 The configuration options can be mixed without losing configuration from a different option.

 ## Load orders